Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Results and Discussion

 Did the COVID-19 pandemic elevate existing populist sentiments against climate science and policies?
 Based on prior research showing that cognitively coherent beliefs reinforce one another~\citep{taber2006motivated} -- which has been demonstrated in belief systems of conspiracy theories \citep{enders2021conspiracy} -- we expect overlapping antagonistic populist beliefs toward international elites and scientists in the realms of public health and climate change to have served as a pathway for spillover between the two global crises, leading to greater antagonism toward international organizations in climate discussions during the pandemic.

 To explore this possibility, we examined the temporal dynamics, before and during the pandemic, of toxicity differences between climate tweets that referenced international organizations and those that do not.
+Specifically, we fitted a model for tweet toxicity using our general climate Twitter data set for our entire observation period (February 1, 2019--August 26, 2021) so we can examine second differences based on time period~\citep{mize2019best}.
+In the model, we interacted the international organization keyword term with every quarter in the data (Q1 2019--Q3 2021), then compared the coefficient of the international organization term from each quarter to the pre-pandemic baseline (Q4 2019).
+To ensure the increased incivility during the pandemic is not directly due to COVID-19 tweets, we removed them from this analysis, but our results are robust to whether these tweets are included, which we show in Supplementary Materials S10.

 Because anti-internationalist sentiments lead to greater incivility in climate discussions, if the anti-internationalist sentiments activated by COVID-19 spilled into the climate domain, there should be greater toxicity in climate change discussions about international organizations compared to the baseline, even in tweets not directly concerning the pandemic.
 As the onset of the pandemic was exogenous to climate change in the short term, observed temporal differences can be attributed to the COVID-19 shock.

-Looking at second differences in a linear probability model of tweet toxicity ~\citep{mize2019best}, we find a significant increase in toxicity toward international organizations in climate discussions during the COVID-19 period starting Q1 2020, when compared to the baseline period of Q4 2019 (Fig.~\ref{fig:io-toxicity}).
+As we show in Figure~\ref{fig:io-toxicity}, we find a significant increase in toxicity toward international organizations in climate discussions during the COVID-19 period starting Q1 2020, when compared to the baseline period of Q4 2019.
 The difference in toxicity probability before the pandemic, on the other hand, was relatively stable.
-The highest spike occurred in Q2 2020, immediately following the WHO declaring COVID-19 to be a global pandemic, and not until Q3 2021 did the difference fall to pre-pandemic levels.
+The highest spike occurred in Q2 2020, immediately following the World Health Organization declaring COVID-19 to be a global pandemic, and not until Q3 2021 did the difference fall to pre-pandemic levels.
 These findings provide clear evidence that the nature of climate discussions about international organizations changed with the pandemic.